Team Philips

 It initially ran into trouble during its trials in March 2000 due to errors in the computer modelling of the composite hull.
 The first 40 ft of the port hull broke off.
 It was repaired with the addition of internal bracing.
-It then suffered from problems with the pioneering bearings that supported the massive 130 ft masts which required further repairs.
+It then suffered from problems with the pioneering bearings that supported the 130 ft masts which required further repairs.

 It was abandoned during a freak storm in the mid-Atlantic in December 2000.
 70 kn winds and 10 m waves started to produce cracks in the crew's central safety pod and forced Pete Goss to send out a mayday signal.
-He abandoned ship with the rest of his crew, and the vessel broke up several days later.
+The crew were forced to abandon the vessel, which broke up several days later.